Quality Control and Inspection for CNC Machined Parts

 RFQ and drawing review

-Critical dimensions, datums, finish notes, mating features, report requests and packaging controls are reviewed before routing is locked.
+Critical dimensions, GD&T datum structure, finish notes, mating features, report requests and packaging controls are reviewed before routing is locked.

 Material verification

-Requested alloy, lot reference and any certificate requirement are tied to the order package before machining begins.
+Requested alloy, lot reference and any certificate requirement are tied to the order package before machining begins so material lot traceability is preserved with the release file.

 First piece confirmation